Texas, the go-it-alone state, is rattled by the failure to keep the lights on

 A colleague of Xie’s, Chanan Singh, said this week’s weather catastrophe should give some impetus to the idea that the state has to get serious about planning for a very different future.

-Arelis Hernandez contributed to this report from San Antonio.
+Arelis R. Hernández contributed to this report from San Antonio.